donkirkby/donimoes/raw_rules/rules.md

 Found some interesting problems to solve?
 Ideas to share?
 Get in touch at [donkirkby.github.com/donimoes][github].

-Unmatched, Capturing, and Mirror Donimoes, as well as Tetradominoes and Domino Finder are original puzzles and games designed by [Don Kirkby][don].
+Unmatched, Capturing, Mirror, and Bee Donimoes, as well as Tetradominoes and Domino Finder are original puzzles and games designed by [Don Kirkby][don].

 [github]: https://donkirkby.github.io/donimoes
 [don]: https://donkirkby.github.io/